NikrosRaidingServer/super-secret-project/README.md

 ## To-do
 **everything**

-also [@NikrosRaidingServer](https://github.com/NikrosRaidingServer) is lazy, i literally am going to be doing all of the work :thumbsup:
+also [@NikrosRaidingServer](https://github.com/NikrosRaidingServer) is lazy, so [@OIympian](https://github.com/OIympian) is literally going to be doing all of the work :thumbsup:
 (indxgo approves of the message above)